Creature Academy: Characters

-Wes Mendes is the protagonist, a young teen learning how to live in a world of adults and magic.

-The character's name, like all the characters in the book, are from two directors, like Wes Anderson and Sam Mendes.
+The protagonist, Wes Mendes, is a young teen learning to navigate a world filled with adults and magic.
+The characters' names in the book are inspired by famous directors, such as Wes Anderson and Sam Mendes.

 Collected editions

 The series has been collected into a hardcover volume Creature Academy in 2014 by Red 5 Comics.

-Awards

-Creature Academy graphic novel won the Moonbeam Award and Graphic Novel of the Year at Book Expo America by ForeWord magazine.

-Film adaptation

-The film Creature Academy is currently in the early stages of pre-production.
+Controversy

+In 2015, controversy arose when Kabam's mobile game, also named 'Creature Academy', was accused of infringing on Kevin Hanna's intellectual property.
+This led to the game being removed from app stores.